lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * CRED is still valid, i.e., P believes CRED to not be expired or revoked.

-Exceptions may apply and be actually enforced in cases where, during an EDHOC execution, P obtains additional information that allows it to trust and successfully validate CRED, even though CRED is not already stored upon receiving M. Such exceptions typically rely on a trusted party that vouches for CRED, such as in the following cases:
+Exceptions may apply and be actually enforced in cases where, during an EDHOC execution, P obtains additional information that allows it to trust and successfully validate CRED, even though CRED is not already stored upon receiving M.

-* In the EDHOC and OSCORE profile of the ACE framework defined in {{I-D.ietf-ace-edhoc-oscore-profile}}, the EDHOC peer acting as ACE client C can include an EAD item in an EDHOC message sent to the other EDHOC peer acting as ACE resource server (RS).
-The EAD item transports (a reference to) an access token issued by a trusted ACE authorization server (AS).
-In turn, the access token specifies CRED as the authentication credential of C, by value or by reference.
-Through a successful verification of the access token, the RS is able to trust CRED (if found valid), even if not already storing it upon receiving the EDHOC message with the EAD item.
-This case is further discussed in {{sec-trust-models-ace-prof}}.

-* In the procedure defined in {{I-D.ietf-lake-authz}}, the EDHOC Initiator U receives an EDHOC message_2 where ID_CRED_R specifies the authentication credential of the EDHOC Responder V by value.
-In the same EDHOC message_2, an EAD item specifies a voucher issued by a trusted enrollment server W, which conveys authorization information about V and V's authentication credential CRED.
-Through a successful verification of the voucher, U is able to trust CRED (if found valid), even though it did not already store CRED upon receiving EDHOC message_2.
-This case is further discussed in {{sec-trust-models-ela}}.

-Editor's note: consider moving the content in the two bullet points above to the dedicated {{sec-trust-models-ace-prof}} and {{sec-trust-models-ela}}.
+Such exceptions typically rely on a trusted party that vouches for CRED, e.g., in the cases discussed in {{sec-trust-models-specific}}.
+From the point of view of the peer P, the trusted party might have been involved in the background, so that the vouching information about CRED is conveyed within an EDHOC message received during the EDHOC session (e.g., transported by an EAD item).
+Alternatively, P might directly interact with the trusted party for retrieving the vouching information about CRED, e.g., after having received M and before continuing the EDHOC execution.

 If the peer P admits such an exception and actually enforces it on an authentication credential CRED, then P effectively handles CRED according to the trust policy "LEARNING" specified in {{sec-policy-learning}}.
+When doing so, P still attempts to validate CRED and aborts the EDHOC session in case of failed validation.

-## Enforcement of Trust Policies in Specific Scenarios
+## Enforcement of Trust Policies in Specific Scenarios # {#sec-trust-models-specific}

 The following subsections discuss how an EDHOC peer enforces the trust policies LEARNING and NO-LEARNING in specific scenarios.